vkatari10/trading-bot/README.md

 - Go: Runtime environemnt
 - C: Runtime computations

     Doing so allows for maximal runtime using Go and C while also taking advantage of the vast ecosystem of ML and Finance related libraries Python offers.

 # Limitations

 There are several limitaions with this trading bot, however the most signficant are listed below.<br>
 - Ingestion of delayed data, up to 15 minutes
 - Burn-in period during live execution (~30 minutes)

+## Requirements

+In order to make and view trades you will need an Alpaca API account.
+The API keys will need to be stored in a `.env` file in the top level directory.
+You will also need to register for a finnhub account to stream real time data as well to your those associated keys as well.
+These should also be stored in the `.env` file.<br>

+Required packages are listed in the requirements.txt, those can be stored in a venv directory by calling `python -m venv venv` from the top level directory and then installed by calling `pip install -r requirememts.txt`.
+There is a provided script to activate the virtual environment by calling `source env.sh`.

+## Notes

+To see a current list of the WIP efforts check the `TODO.md`, and to see the version histories of this repo chceck the `CHANGELOG.md`.